ramchjob/java/rest-service/READ_ME.txt

 Java version:1.7

 This is simple restful service with cxf implementation.
-A simple GET service from db (Using hibernate) to pull the employee record from db and send the same in JSON format.
+A simple GET/POST/PUT/DELETE services to perform CRUS operations..

 Employee
 Employee_Status (one to one)